API Tester - Free Online HTTP Request Builder

 POST sends data to the server to create a new resource.
 When you submit a registration form, your browser sends a POST request.
 In APIs, POST typically creates new records in a database.
 The server usually responds with the newly created resource and a 201 status code.
 POST requests include a body containing the data for the new resource.

 PUT replaces an entire resource with the data you send.
 If you PUT a user object, all fields must be included because the server replaces the existing record completely.
 PATCH updates only the specified fields, leaving the rest unchanged.
-PATCH is more bandwidth-efficient when you only need to change one or two fields in a large object.
+PATCH is more bandwidth-efficient when you only change one or two fields in a large object.

 DELETE removes a resource from the server.
 The URL typically includes an identifier for the specific resource to delete.
 Successful DELETE requests usually return a 200 or 204 status code.
 Some APIs require authentication and authorization checks before allowing deletions.